atabekkadimi/uppymon/README.md

-# uppymon
+# **UPPYMON**
-UppyMon is an uptime monitoring tool that can be deployed on your VPS.
+**UppyMon** is an uptime monitoring tool that can be deployed on your VPS.
 This guide will walk you through installing, uninstalling, and troubleshooting.

 # UppyMon Deployment